Dipeshshome/Dipeshshome/README.md

 ### Hi👋, I'm Dipesh

-- 🔭 I’m currently working as a Software Engineer at Dot Bd Solutions
+- 🔭 I’m currently working as a Software Engineer(AI) at Dot Bd Solutions
+- Currently working on Bengali content generation for a ecom. products
 - 📫 How to reach me: dshome.cse@gmail.com